2016 • 05 • 27

 The big advantage is access to Visayas and Mindanao.
 Plenty of destinations in the region are just a few hours by bus or ferry.
 With location, of course, comes cost.
 If you take a ferry from Cebu to Tagbilaran, it definitely costs 10 times less than a plane trip from Manila to Tagbilaran.

-The tradeoff, however, is cost of travel to some points in Luzon.
+The tradeoff, however, is the cost of travel to some points in Luzon.
 For instance, I can no longer take an overnight bus trip to go see my family in Albay because airfare is expensive.
 To save, I think you have to explore as much of Luzon first before you decide to settle in Cebu for good.
-When it comes to flight options, there are as many options as when you travel from Manila, although one of the major airlines offers trips from Cebu to Manila and Puerto Princesa only.
+When it comes to flight options, there are as many options as to when you travel from Manila, although one of the major airlines offers trips from Cebu to Manila and Puerto Princesa only.

 How did you become a travel blogger?